Pinellas County Criminal Defense

 The Pinellas County State Attorney’s Office Consumer Fraud Division

 Our local State Attorney’s Office maintains a special prosecution unit designed to investigate and bring criminal charges for consumer fraud.
 It is this specialized division that pursues prosecutions for unlicensed contracting offenses.
-View the Pinellas County State Attorney’s Consumer Fraud Division “Home Improvement Rip-Off Tips” and “Consumer Advice for Avoiding Unlicensed Contractors.”
+Pinellas County local government actively encourages homeowners and consumers to make complaints against unlicensed contractors, regardless of the quality of the work.
+For example, see “Home Improvement Solicitation Tips” and “Consumer Advice for Avoiding Unlicensed Contractors.”

-Attorneys Frank Russo and Marc Pelletier are former state prosecutors with offices in both St. Petersburg and Cleearwater.
+Attorneys Marc Pelletier and Tim Sullivan are former state prosecutors with offices in both St. Petersburg and Clearwater.
 These lawyers are well acquainted with the operation of the Consumer Fraud Division of the Pinellas County State Attorney’s Office.
 In their defense of persons charged with unlicensed contracting, they routinely interact with the prosecutors assigned to this special division.

 Penalties for Contracting Without a License